xiix0/scam/README.md

-You will have a long and boring life.
+You've been leading a dog's life.
+Stay off the furniture.